olafsh/olaf-lib-js/README.md

 ## Overview

-OLAF SDK for JS facilitates seamless integration of OLAF into your apps, offering features such as secure credential storage, effortless login and logout processes, and convenient access to user information.
+OLAF SDK for JS facilitates seamless integration of [OLAF.sh](https://olaf.sh/) into your apps, offering features such as:

+- 🗃️ secure credential storage,
+- 🔐 effortless login and
+  logout processes,
+- 👤 and convenient access to user information, styles and permissions.

 ## Installation